repainted-kitchen-cabinets

 Picking A Color

-You’re dealing with the kitchen, a room that hosts an abundance of people.
+You’re dealing with the kitchen, a room that hosts many people.
 It should be accommodating and inviting.
-In fact the entire house should reflect the warmth and hominess of the kitchen, as a general rule.
-To help establish this influence, the use of neutral paint such as white, beige and gray on the kitchen cabinets is ideal.
+In fact, the entire house should reflect the warmth and hominess of the kitchen, as a general rule.
+To help establish this influence, neutral paint such as white, beige, and gray on the kitchen cabinets is ideal.

 two-tone-kitchen-island-american-cabinets